 Angela Sterritt is an award-winning Gitxsan journalist, artist and writer, from British Columbia.
-Sterritt has worked as a journalist for close to twenty years and has been with CBC since 2003.
+Sterritt has worked as a journalist for close to twenty years and has been with the CBC since 2003.
 Her reports have appeared in the Globe and Mail, The National, CBC’s The Current, and various other national and local news programs.
 She currently works with CBC Vancouver as TV, radio and online reporter, producer and host.

 In 2014 Sterritt was awarded a prestigious William Southam Journalism Fellowship at Massey College in Toronto and is the first Indigenous person of Canada ever to receive the award in the school’s 60-year history.

 Sterritt and her production team at CBC’s 8th Fire (WATCH here) earned a nomination for a Canadian Screen Award for their digital platform with the groundbreaking TV series on Indigenous history and current realities.

 Her other awards include winning Best Radio of the year (2013) at the ImagineNative Film Festival, for her documentary on Cindy Blackstock and two CBC President’s awards for her work as a producer on CBC’s 8th Fire and a reporter at CBC Aboriginal.

 Sterritt is also a visual artist with her paintings exhibited across the world.
 In August of 2016, she painted a large mural in Jiangxi China with eight other international artists.
 In 2012 took on the dream of her life — animating and exhibiting five of her original paintings on over 300 LCD screens on the Toronto Transit system, 33 English Malls, and the Calgary Airport.
 The theme was the 1200+ missing and murdered Indigenous women in Canada.

 She is available to be reached at the contacts below: